chdao/FanControl.GalahadII/README.md

 ## Usage

 1. Open FanControl
-2. The LianLi GA II AIO plugin should be automatically detected
+2. The "Lian Li GA II LCD Plugin" should be automatically detected and loaded
+3. The plugin will automatically:
+   - Enable PWM sync with your motherboard
+   - Start monitoring coolant temperature
+   - Query the device every 2 seconds if temperature data becomes stale
-3. You can now use the coolant temperature sensor in your fan curves
+4. Use the "GA II Coolant Temp" sensor in your fan curves

 ## Troubleshooting